 What to look for?

 You could technically hop on Amazon and grab the first rugged phone case you see, but that’s not always the best move.
-You should consider a few things while you shop, including the design, extra features, and a MIL-STD certification.
+While you shop, you should consider a few things, including the design, extra features, and a MIL-STD certification.
 Here are our best tips:

 - One-piece vs. two pieces — Some of the best cases on the market rely on two pieces to lock your phone in place instead of one.
-They may come with an outer shell and a lip for the front, or it may be a soft inner shell surrounded by a polycarbonate layer.
+They may come with an outer shell and a lip for the front or a soft inner shell surrounded by a polycarbonate layer.
 You’ll want to think about how often you plan to change cases and how much weight you want to tack on.

 - A built-in screen protector — A few rugged cases pack TPU films into the front for some extra screen protection.
 Unfortunately, this added feature has gone the way of the dodo in recent years, but you can still find them here and there.
-As OEMs move to curved displays, it’s become tougher to get a proper fit from a built-in screen protector.
+As OEMs move to curved displays, getting a proper fit from a built-in screen protector has become tougher.

 - Belt clips and holsters — If you’re worried about how much space your new case will take up, maybe the answer is to skip your pocket.
 Options from Otterbox, Supcase, and more tend to come with some form of belt clip or holster to make life a little easier.
 If you’re lucky, the clip may double as a kickstand.